Pakistan’s newly elected parliament meets for the 1st time

 - Woman tells police she's a 'clean, thoroughbred, white girl'

-Party spokesman Fawad Chaudhry has said that in the days following the balloting, more lawmakers joined its ranks and that it now enjoys the backing of 180 parliament members after several women lawmakers, minority and independents sided with Khan.
+In the days after the elections, party spokesman Fawad Chaudhry said more lawmakers joined the party’s ranks and that it now enjoys the backing of 180 parliament members after several women lawmakers, minority and independents sided with Khan.
 He needs 172 lawmaker votes to be become prime minister.

+Khan’s candidate for parliament speaker, Asad Qaiser, said he was pretty sure of winning the post.

-Khan has campaigned on the promise to create 10 million new jobs, wipe out corruption and help the poor, saying he would run Pakistan like it has never been run before.
+Khan has campaigned on the promise of a “New Pakistan” with justice for all, pledging to wipe out corruption and help the poor.
+He has said he would run the country like it has never been run before, though some of his popular and influential backers, who joined his party weeks before the elections, have questionable pasts and some of them even face charges.

+The 65-year-old Khan has also promised to create 10 million jobs in Pakistan, where employment rate is high and more than 65 percent of the country’s 200 million people are under the age of 35.

+Since the elections, Khan has adopted a conciliatory approach to Pakistan’s neighbors and allies, saying he wants peace with hostile neighbor India, praising China’s economic strategy for reducing widespread poverty and sending a message to Washington that he wants good relations, based on mutual respect.

+He also reached out to Afghanistan, suggesting the two nations adopt a policy of open borders, a relationship similar to the European Union.
+Khan has also disparaged liberals, attacked feminism, embraced radical religious parties and vowed to uphold Pakistan’s blasphemy law.

+He enjoys the support of the country’s powerful military establishment, although he has been known to go his own way.

-Pakistan’s former President Asif Ali Zardari and head of the ex-ruling Pakistan Muslim League party, Shahbaz Sharif, also attended Monday’s ceremony.
+As he entered parliament on Monday, lawmakers from his party chanted slogans praising Khan.
+Pakistan’s former President Asif Ali Zardari and head of the ex-ruling Pakistan Muslim League party, Shahbaz Sharif, both elected lawmakers, also attended Monday’s ceremony.
 Khan avoided shaking hands with the two.

+The house echoed with chants of “Long Live Bhutto!” when the young chairman of Pakistan People’s Party, Bilawal Bhutto Zardari came to sign the register after taking his oath of office.
+It was the first time that the son of slain Prime Minister Benazir Bhutto was elected as lawmaker.

-Pakistan’s opposition parties and rights activists have claimed the results of elections were manipulated by the military, which has ruled Pakistan directly or indirectly for most of its history.
+Pakistan’s opposition parties and rights activists have claimed election results were manipulated by the military, which has ruled Pakistan directly or indirectly for most of its history.
 The military denies the allegations, saying it only provided security during the balloting.

 The Pakistan Muslim League party has claimed the elections were rigged to prevent disgraced former Prime Minister Nawaz Sharif from returning to power.